 Hypertension prevalence data are crucial for understanding the magnitude of the problem, identifying groups at high risk for CVD, and evaluating the effects of interventions in policy and practice .
 An increase in hypertension prevalence will invariably lead to dramatic rises in the incidence of CVDs and their consequences, which has the potential to overwhelm health care systems [28, 29].
 It will also have financial implications for national and local treatment plans because there is increasing evidence that the majority of patients with hypertension will require two or more drugs to achieve blood pressure control .

 .
 The prevalence is for the adult population aged 18 years and above.
-For more country specific estimates see Figure 2.
-The prevalence is for the adult population aged 18 years and above.
 In Africa, hypertension is usually more pronounced in males than in females (11).
 However, in a few countries there were higher levels of prevalence in women than men such as in Algeria 31.6 percent vs. 25.7 percent in 2003, Botswana 37.0 percent vs. 28.8 percent in 2006 and Mali 25.8 percent vs. 16.6 percent in 2007, for women and men, respectively (Figure 1

 Hypertension is mainly associated with environmental and lifestyle factors rather than with genetics and has a stronger association and causal link with five particular behaviors: tobacco use, excessive use of alcohol, physical inactivity, unhealthy diet (high salt intake and, insufficient fruit and vegetable consumption) and obesity.
 Risk factors leading to hypertension can be reversible (modifiable), irreversible (non- modifiable), or associated with other predisposing disorders (Annex 1).